Introduction to Making Links

 and print editions from the same underlying encoding.

-Generally, linking within an edition (i.e., between files that live in the same portfolio
+Generally, linking within an edition (i.e., between files that live in the same directory

 in the repository) allows for the greatest stability.
 All of the files in an edition